 Best sources of Vitamin C include, broccoli, blueberries, kiwi fruit, blackberries and dark green leafy vegetables like kale and spinach.

-Another source of powerful antioxidants that fight inflammation and supports skin growth and repair.
-It’s also anti-ageing, woo!
+Vitamin E is another source of powerful antioxidants that fight inflammation and support skin growth and repair.
+It also comes with anti-ageing benefits too, woo!
 I replaced cow’s milk with almond milk a couple of years ago and i haven’t looked back since.
-My rosacea really doesn’t like dairy.
+My rosacea doesn’t like dairy that much.

 Best Sources of Vitamin E include: Nuts (almonds contain the most apparently), Spinach, sunflower seeds, avocados and olive oil.